reubenharry/website/content/blog/languagemodels.md

 That this criticism is so pervasive, despite the extraordinarily meaning-like behaviour of modern AI systems, is a testament to an enduring analogy between the mind and a computer.
 <!-- , sometimes explicitly and sometimes implicitly at the heart of how we understand understanding. -->

-Indeed, the echo-Echo distinction, and concomitant criticism, is intuitively familiar to a programmer.

-Programs are sequences of characters, while their *meanings*, their *content* are numbers, or functions, or other sorts of mathematically precise entities.
+Indeed, the distinction between echo and Echo, and concomitant criticism of confusing the two, is familiar to programmers, if not in those terms; programs are sequences of characters, while their *meanings*, their *content*, are numbers or functions or other sorts of mathematically precise entities.

-One can imagine all possible program *forms* living in Borges' imagined infinite library of Babel, which contains every possible sequence of characters.
-One can also imagine all possible program *meanings* living serenely in an infinite library of mathematical functions.
-The relationship between the two has been a fruitful area of study in computer science and mathematical logic for many decades, but it is equally relevant in quotidian coding tasks: one designs a program by thinking about content space, not form space.
+One can imagine all possible program *forms* living in one space (picture Borges' imagined infinite library from the short story *The Library of Babel*, if you are that way inclined), which contains every possible sequence of characters.
+One can also imagine all possible program *meanings* living serenely in another, a space of mathematical functions.
+The relationship between the two "libraries" has been a fruitful area of study in computer science and mathematical logic for many decades, but it is equally relevant in quotidian coding tasks: you design a program by thinking about content space, but produce a result that lives in form space.

 <!-- The two libraries are related, but not to be confused.
 The form library is perfectly understood - no mysteries there - while the content library contains, among other things, the as yet unproven Riemann hypothesis, wildly complex programs for solving hard problems, and so on.
 And, importantly, the act of programming is a search through the library of content but not through the library of form. -->